peteamiri/Tutorials/SalesForce/Licese_Types.md

 * **Salesforce Platform** : Custom apps & core objects (Accounts, Contacts, etc) only; no CRM (no Opportunities or Forecasts).
 * **Force.com – One App** : One custom app & read-only for accounts and Contacts; no CRM.
 * **Knowledge Only User** : Salesforce Knowledge app only.
-Chatter Free
-Access to Chatter for people in your company without a Salesforce license.
+* **Chatter Free** : Access to Chatter for people in your company without a Salesforce license.
 No additional cost.
-Chatter External
-Allows your customers to use Chatter groups.
+* **Chatter External** : Allows your customers to use Chatter groups.
 No additional cost.
 Chatter Only (aka Chatter Plus)
 Access to Chatter for people in your company without a Salesforce license PLUS access to accounts & contacts.
 Additional cost.
 Guest User